muribe0/web-begginings/Django/Django.md

     * `context`: A dictionary containing the variables to pass to the template.
     * The `render()` function loads the template file `hello/index.html` and returns an `HttpResponse` object with the rendered template content.

+## About Render:

+The render function in Django is used to generate an HTML response by combining a given template with a context dictionary and returning an HttpResponse object with that rendered text.
+It takes the following arguments:

+1. `request`: The first argument is the HttpRequest object, which represents the current request.
+2. `template_name`: The second argument is a string representing the path to the template file relative to the templates directory.
+3. `context`: The third, optional argument is a dictionary representing the context to fill into the template.
+Each key in the dictionary becomes a variable in the template with its corresponding value.
+4. `content_type`: The fourth, optional argument is a string that represents the MIME type to use for the resulting document.
+Default is 'text/html'.
+5. `status`: The fifth, optional argument is an integer that represents the HTTP status code for the response.
+Default is 200.
+6. `using`: The sixth, optional argument is a string that represents the name of the template engine to use for loading the template.

 ### Another Example
 1. Create a new file called `greet.html` in the `templates` folder.
 2. Add the following code to the `greet.html` file: